YouNow/younow.github.io/policy/en/rules.md

 YouNow is intended for individuals ages 13 and older.
 If we become aware of an account that belongs to an individual under 13, that account will be terminated.
 Users who are older than 13 may have guests on camera who are under 13, but underage guests may not appear alone on broadcast.

-## Revealing private contact information is not permitted
+## Revealing private contact information is not permitted.

-Revealing an individual's personal information, including email addresses, phone numbers, and home addresses, is forbidden.
-We also strongly recommend that you keep your personal information private.
+Revealing an individual's personal information, including email addresses, real names, location, ID, phone numbers, home addresses, and others, is forbidden.
+We also **strongly** recommend that you keep your personal information private.

 ## Prank calls to emergency authorities or hotlines is not permitted